 From the bookstore, retrace your steps half a block to Avenue Callao.
 Turn left (north) and walk – following the slight angle to the right – to Vicente Lopez street.
 Turn left (northwest) and walk to Junin.
 Turn right (northeast) and walk to Buller Brew Pub.
 Map directions.

-#16 Buller Brew Pub for Lunch
+#16 Buller Brew Pub, Buenos Aires

 One of the pioneers of craft beer in Buenos Aires, Buller has been brewing since 1999.
 The brew pub offers a range of beers, a full menu and a rooftop view.
 Located across the street from the Recoleta Cemetery, it’s a good spot for lunch and a sample platter of beer before continuing on your walking tour of Buenos Aires.